janne-alatalo/sar-change-detection/README.md

 # Neural Network-Based Mapping Transformation Function for Improved Change Detection from SAR Satellite Images

-This repository includes code for the paper **Neural Network-Based Mapping Transformation Function for Improved Change Detection from SAR Satellite Images**.
+This repository includes code for the paper **Neural Network-Based Mapping Transformation Function for Improved Change Detection from SAR Satellite Images** (submitted to peer-review).

 ## Install dependencies